oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.

 ### 3.1.1 Naming Requirements
-JADN does not restrict the syntax of TypeName and FieldName, but naming requirements are needed in order to validate JADN specifications.
+JADN does not restrict the syntax of TypeName and FieldName, but naming requirements can aid readability of specifications by highlighting inconsistencies.
 JADN-based specifications MAY define their own name format requirements.
 * Specifications that define name formats MUST define:
     * The permitted format for TypeName
     * The permitted format for FieldName